-- 2. On-off switch.
+- (a) Certification by Manufacturers.
+Any pool heater or spa heating system or equipment for a pool, spa, or a pool and spa combination may shall be installed only if the manufacturer has certified that the system or equipment has all of the following: - 1.
+Efficiency.
+For eEquipment subject to State or federal appliance efficiency standards, listings in the Commission's directory of certified equipment showing compliance with applicable standards; shall comply with the applicable provisions of Sections 110.1; and - 2.
+On-off switch.
 A readily accessible on-off switch, mounted on the outside of the heater that allows shutting off the heater without adjusting the thermostat setting; and - 3.
 Instructions.
-A permanent, easily readable, and weatherproof plate or card that gives instruction for the energy efficient operation of the poolor, spa, or pool and spa combination heater and for the proper care of poolor, spa, or pool and spa combination water when a cover is used; and - 4.
+A permanent, easily readable, and weatherproof plate or card that gives instruction for the energy efficient operation of the pool and/or\spa heater, and for the proper care of pool and/or\spa water, is used; and - 4.
 Electric resistance heating.
 No electric resistance heating.

-Exception 1 to Section 110.4(a)4: Listed package units with fully insulated enclosures, and with tight- fitting covers that are insulated to at least R-6.
+Exception 1 to Section 110.4(a)4: Listed package units with fully insulated enclosures, and with tight- fitting covers that are insulated to at least R-6 Portable electric spas compliant with the Appliance Efficiency Regulations.

-Exception 2 to Section 110.4(a)4: Poolsor, spas, or pool and spa combination deriving at least 60 percent of the annual heating energy from on-site renewable solar energy or site recovered energy.
+Exception 2 to Section 110.4(a)4: Pool and/or spas deriving at least 60 percent of the annual heating energy from on-site renewable solar energy or site recovered energy.